 Obtaining funding and establishing an international program takes a lot of time and work.
 However, if you are a therapist that can see a unique need for a group somewhere in the world that no one else is addressing, starting from the ground up might just suit you.

 Projects Abroad started in the 1990s and has flourished as an organization that provides international work opportunities for countless professions.

 Recently, Projects Abroad has posted several, short-term international projects located in Kenya, Cambodia, Tanzania, and Morocco.
 Occupational therapists would be sent out for up to 2 weeks to work in hospital settings, schools, and care centers to provide care.

 Short-term projects are perfect for individuals who would like to travel internationally, but not have to dedicate their lives to being away from their home country.

-The WFOT is recognized as a non-governmental organization (NGO) that specifically promotes OT on an international level.
-There are currently 92 member organizations around the world, and the WFOT assists qualified therapists in finding work outside of their own country.
+The World Federation of Occupational Therapists is recognized as a non-governmental organization (NGO) that specifically promotes OT on an international level.
+There are currently 101 member organizations around the world (representing over 580,000 occupational therapists).
+The WFOT assists qualified occupational therapists in finding work outside of their own country.

 Their website has constant updates about current job positions, research positions, and volunteer opportunities for clinicians.

-Simply searching the internet will prove to be an amazing way to find available positions anywhere in the world.
-For those who really want to make a vastly different career change, simply hop onto Google for a couple of hours and research available overseas positions.
+Simply searching the internet for OT job listings will prove to be an amazing way to find available positions anywhere in the world.
+For those who really want to make a vastly different career change, simply hop onto Google for a couple of hours and research available overseas therapy positions.

 Review contract durations and qualifications (including any language requirements).
 Make sure that whatever country you desire to work in is part of the World Health Organization (WHO) and the WFOT.